-Porsche Macan review - Reliability and Safety
+Porsche Macan review - Reliability and safety

-Porsche usually fares well in our Driver Power satisfaction surveys, however it did not appear in the latest results.
 The Macan is loosely based on the Audi Q5, which is a relatively reliable 4x4.
 With Porsche’s solid dependability, the Macan shouldn’t give you many ownership headaches.
 If it does, there is a large network of dealers in the UK so they should be able to sort out any issues – at a price of course.

-As with all Porsches, the Macan comes as standard with a three-year 60,000-mile warranty.
+As with all Porsches, the Macan comes as standard with a three-year/60,000-mile warranty.

 In this review